$0 Florida Micro-School & Pod Kit — Start Your Learning Pod Legally

 The Secular & Inclusive Community Charter Templates

-Customizable parent agreements, liability waivers, and group operating guidelines — written from scratch without any religious language, political affiliations, or mandatory statements of faith.
-These documents establish clear expectations around attendance, cost-sharing, scheduling, curriculum authority, and liability before the first child walks through your door.
-No attorney required, and no ideological gatekeeping required to access them.
+If every co-op in your area requires a statement of faith to join, you already know the problem.
+These are customizable parent agreements, liability waivers, and group operating guidelines written from scratch without religious language, political affiliations, or ideological gatekeeping.
+They establish clear expectations around attendance, cost-sharing, scheduling, curriculum authority, and liability before the first child walks through your door — and they're built for Florida law, not downloaded from a generic template marketplace.

 The Pod Liability Protection Framework

 Liability paranoia is the most common reason parents abandon pod formation after the first planning meeting.
-This section walks you through securing a micro-school liability insurance policy (Florida private schools carrying ESA students typically need $1 million in general liability coverage), provides the framework for a bulletproof participant agreement that every parent signs before enrollment, and explains what your homeowner's or renter's policy does and does not cover.
-A child gets hurt.
-You are prepared.
+Someone asks "what happens if a kid gets hurt?" and the room goes silent.
+This section walks you through securing the $1 million general liability policy Florida private schools carrying ESA students need, provides an enforceable participant agreement that meets the mandatory capitalized warning text required by Florida Statute 744.301 (generic Etsy waivers typically don't include this), and explains what your homeowner's or renter's policy does and does not cover.
+A child gets a scraped knee on a field trip.
+You're prepared.
 The pod continues.

 The Multi-Age Pod Scheduling Framework